tomtom-international/tomtom-navigation-android-examples/README.md

 #TomTomApiKey="you key from developer.tomtom.com"

-3. Add your credentials from the TomTom Artifactory repo as ENV variables (NavSDKUsername and NavSDKPassword)
+3. Add your credentials from the TomTom Artifactory repo as ENV variables (NavSDKUsername and NavSDKPassword) or update the Settings.gradle file with these credentials.
 4. Run the sample under `app`.